Your child has just been diagnosed with Williams syndrome - what do you do now?

 - Check the current list of WS specific clinics available around the country to see if there are any in your area.
 If there are, consider a visit to the clinic for consultation and have your child evaluated.
 You can find the list of clinics on the WSA website at the following link: WS clinics

-- Contact your Regional WSA Director for consultation about local services, events, and making contact with other local parents of children with Williams syndrome.
-The list of regional Directors can be found at the following link: WSA Regional sites
+- Contact your Regional WSA Coordinator for consultation about local services, events, and making contact with other local parents of children with Williams syndrome.
+The list of regional coordinators can be found at the following link: WSA Regional sites

 - Ask questions to one of the best resources available - other parents who have walked your path.
 Communicate with hundreds of other parents on the Williams syndrome Facebook pages.
 Our main page: WSA Facebook page.
 Follow us.
 From there you can find your region's page and join that.
 There is also a parent/caregiver group called WS Support.